babarrett/g80-9009/README.md

     for acquiring this keyboard, and having the whole keymap and layers be programable is unimportant, this is likely your best choice.
     - The "PC Desk" setting does not send scan codes for 35 keys, and only sends keyboard programmed macros for F13-F24.
+I've assigned these to Shft+F1 through Shift+f12.
+I then use host-side software to take action on these keys.s
     - It is presumed that using the Wkst setting will cause the additional keys to send scan codes, but the additional wiring and other needs for this are unknown.
 3. [Direct+Soarer](../master/method-3-direct+soarer.md  ) from the "Desk
     PC/Workstation" connector to a PS/2 connector.
-    This is like the "Directly" plus the Soarer converter for layers and key mapping.
+    This is like the "Direct," plus using the Soarer converter for layers and key mapping.
     - Few parts, essentially one custom built DB-9 to PS/2 cable and
     - a 12V power connection to the keyboard (host port, DB-15)
     - Uses an active Soarer PS/2 to USB converter.
 The Soarer adds the